-- 4.9 A firm should set at least one impact tolerance metric for each of its critical or important business services.
-Impact tolerance metrics need to be clear and measurable.
-To achieve this they should reference specific outcomes and measurements.
-A firm should be able to determine the outcome if the impact tolerances are exceeded. - 4.10 At a minimum, there should be a time-based metric indicating the maximum acceptable duration a critical or important business service can withstand a disruption. - 4.11 To be prepared to withstand more than one type of disruption a firm should consider having additional impact tolerance metrics, which for example, could be based upon: the maximum tolerable number of customers effected by a disruption; the maximum number of transactions affected by a disruption; or the maximum value of transactions impacted.
+A firm should set at least one impact tolerance metric for each of its critical or important business services.
+Impact tolerance metrics need to be clear and measurable, and can be both qualitative and quantitative.
+To achieve this, they should reference specific outcomes and measurements.
+A firm should be able to determine the outcome if the impact tolerances are exceeded.

+At a minimum, there should be a time-based metric indicating the maximum acceptable duration a critical or important business service can withstand a disruption.
+A time-based metric ensures that a firm focuses its response to a disruption on the continuity of its critical or important business service.

+To be prepared to withstand more than one type of disruption a firm should consider having additional impact tolerance metrics, which for example, could be based upon:

+- the maximum tolerable number of customers effected by a disruption; - the maximum number of transactions affected by a disruption; or - the maximum value of transactions impacted.